alcrene/publish-to-pypi/README.md

 When you are ready to publish a new release, do the following:
 (The procedure is the same for the first or subsequent releases.)

-- Tag the latest commit with an RC version number: `v0.1.0-rc.1`
+- Tag the latest commit with an RC version number such as `v0.1.0-rc.1`
   + Make sure to use a [SemVer](https://semver.org/) so that build tools recognize the version number.
   + The GitHub actions will always build and publish the latest commit with a SemVer tag.
   + Versions prefixed with `v` is the most common standard, and some tools may expect it.